magwenelab/WeavePop/README.md

   * `config/loci.csv`: CSV with first column with the gene IDs and second column with the name of the locus/pathway the gene belongs to if you want genes to be plotted to coverage and MAPQ plots  No column names.[Example](https://github.com/magwenelab/DiversityPipeline/blob/workflow-style/config/loci.csv)
   * `config/chromosome_names.csv`: CSV with colums group, chromosome ID (the sequence ID in the FASTA and GFF of the references), chromosome name (typically a number).
 No column names.
 [Example](https://github.com/magwenelab/DiversityPipeline/blob/workflow-style/config/chromosome_names.csv).
-  * `config/features.txt`: List of feature names to lift over.
-This file is provided in this repository.[File](https://github.com/magwenelab/DiversityPipeline/blob/workflow-style/config/features.txt)
+  * `config/features.txt`: List of feature names to lift over, more info [here](https://github.com/agshumate/Liftoff?tab=readme-ov-file#feature-types).
+This file is provided [here](https://github.com/magwenelab/DiversityPipeline/blob/workflow-style/config/features.txt), but you can edit it if you want.